CDCSProjects/SciFi/README.md

 **Note: The python wrapper does not support the central *Storage*-Interface.
 For this reason we do not advise to use it directly until a new version is released.
 This wrapper is mainly used for the extension if the Dataset class in PyTorch.
 We highly recommend to use that instead.**
 1. Change to the directory *pythonwrapper*
 2. Execute the following command to build a library in the current directory: *python setup.py build_ext --inplace*.
+In case of a rocksdb-related linker error, refer to the section *Known Issues*.
 In case python3 is not set as your default python call, use *python setup.py build_ext --inplace*.
 3. Your library will have the name *scifi.cpython-38-\<architecture\>-linux-gnu.so*.
 You can now either install this library or use it directly from the same folder.
 The module is called *scifi*.
 It provides the classes *rocks* and *duck*.